Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 Here is what you will need to follow this Pi Hole tutorial successfully:

-- Raspberry Pi 3B+ – Although any version of Raspberry Pi should work quite well for Pi Hole purposes.
-I recommend this Raspberry Pi 3B+ kit which comes with power adapter, case, and heat sinks.
+- Raspberry Pi 4 - 2 GB version is more than enough.
+Any version of Raspberry Pi should work quite well for Pi Hole purposes.
+I recommend this Raspberry Pi 4 kit (or this one) which comes with power adapter, case, and heat sinks.
 A kit is cheaper than getting the items separately.

 - Ethernet Cable - Although you can use Wifi, I strongly recommend a wired connection for reliability since all your network DNS requests will depend on this.

 If your objective is to run only PiHole on Raspberry Pi, then even a Raspberry Pi 3 Kit like this one is enough.
 Any speed and performance decrease compared to a Raspberry Pi 4 would be very negligible and imperceptible.
 In fact, I still use my Raspberry Pi 3 for PiHole.

 In addition, you will access to a keyboard and monitor to connect your Raspberry Pi temporarily for setup (or your can use SSH for remote setup) and may be 1 to 2 hours to complete the setup depending on your proficiency.
 [Read: 15 most used SSH commands for Raspberry Pi – SSH for Raspberry Pi]